4GeeksAcademy/master-javascript-programming-exercises/exercises/014-equalsTen/README.md

 ## 📝 Instructions:

 1. Write a function called `equalsTen`.
-Given a number, `equalsTen` returns whether or not the given number is 10.
+Given a number, `equalsTen` returns `true` if the given number is 10.
+Otherwise it returns `false`.

 ## Example: